 Documentation for this application should be in the form of a table that identifies all providers' Medicaid and Medicare numbers and clinic licensure status.
 Include the Medicaid and Medicare provider number(s) for employed and contracted primary care and specialty care provider(s).
-If clinic licensure is not required in your jurisdiction, describe how that can be confirmed in state regulation or other information.
-Official documentation may be required prior to an award being made or in the post-award period.
+If clinic licensure is not required in your jurisdiction, describe how you can confirm that in state regulation or other information.
+HRSA may require official documentation prior to making an award or in the post-award period.

-Attachment 14: Core Medical Services Waiver Request, Proof of Non-Profit status, Other Attachments (If Applicable)
+Attachment 14: Core Medical Services Waiver Request, Proof of Non-Profit status, Other Attachments (If applicable)

-Include here any other documents that are relevant to the application, including Core Medical Services waiver request, if submitting with the application (counted in the page limit), proof of non-profit status (required, not counted in the page limit), or letters of support (counted in page limit).
+Include here any other documents that are relevant to the application, including core medical services waiver request, if submitting with the application (counted in the page limit), proof of non-profit status (required, not counted in the page limit), or letters of support (counted in page limit).
 Letters of support must be dated and specifically indicate a commitment to the project/program (e.g., in-kind services, dollars, staff, space, equipment).
 List all other support letters on one page.